On the Morse-Bott property of analytic functions on Banach spaces with Lojasiewicz exponent one half: Integrability and Morse--Bott conditions for the harmonic map energy and the area functions

 where

 is called the \emph{Jacobi operator}, a self-adjoint linear elliptic differential operator.
-Here, $\Delta$ denotes the Laplacian induced on $f^{-1}TN$ and the sign conventions on $\Delta$ and the curvature $R^N$ are those of Eells and Lemaire \cite{Eells_Lemaire_1983}.
+Here, $\Delta$ denotes the Laplacian induced on $f^{-1}TN$ and the sign conventions for $\Delta$ and the curvature $R^N$ are those of Eells and Lemaire \cite{Eells_Lemaire_1983}.

 Let $v$ be a \emph{vector field along $f$}, that is, a smooth section of $f^{-1}TN$, where $f:M\to N$ is a smooth map.
 Then $v$ is called a \emph{Jacobi field} (for the energy) if $J_f(v) = 0$.
-The space of Jacobi fields, $\Ker J_f$, is finite-dimensional and its dimension is called the ($\sE$)-\emph{nullity} of $f$.
+The space of Jacobi fields $\Ker J_f$ is finite-dimensional and its dimension is called the ($\sE$)-\emph{nullity} of $f$.